-A portion of the income dividends distributed by American Funds Emerging Markets Bond Fund, American Funds Strategic Bond Fund and Capital World Bond Fund during 2019 may be classified as a return of capital.
-The actual amount of return of capital will be reported in Box 3 “Nondividend Distributions” of the 2019 1099-DIV (mailed in late January).
+A portion of the income dividends distributed by American Funds Emerging Markets Bond Fund, American Funds Multi-Sector Income Fund, American Funds Strategic Bond Fund and Capital World Bond Fund during 2020 may be classified as a return of capital.
+The actual amount of return of capital will be reported in Box 3 “Nondividend Distributions” of the 2020 1099-DIV (available late January).

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.